darkogav/cpanel-php-backup/README.md

 This solution also requires: https://github.com/CPanelInc/xmlapi-php

-To set it up, you could create a folder off the root of your CPanel home directory called "bin" and save all the files in there.
+To set it up, you could create a folder off the root of your CPanel home directory called `bin` and save all the files in there.

 Rename the file xmlapi.php to xmlapi.php.inc

-You need to edit the config.php.inc file and enter the details for your particular CPanel account setup.
+You need to edit the `config.php.inc` file and enter the details for your particular CPanel account setup.

-The entries $backup_folder should specify the location where you want your backups to be saved to.
+The entries `$backup_folder` should specify the location where you want your backups to be saved to.

-You should also add that folder to your cpbackup-exclude.conf folder off the root of your home directory otherwise your full backup will include all your previous backups and keep growing.
+You should also add that folder to your `cpbackup-exclude.conf` folder off the root of your home directory otherwise your full backup will include all your previous backups and keep growing.

-The entry $retention specifies how many days of backup you want to store.
+The entry `$retention` specifies how many days of backup you want to store.
 In my case I am storing 5 days worth of backups.

-strtotime("-5 days");
+`strtotime("-5 days");`

 The cron job entries are as follows:
-php -f /home/$youraccount/bin/backup.php
+`/usr/bin/php -f /home/$youraccount/bin/backup.php`
-php -f /home/$youraccount/bin/cleanup.php
+`/usr/bin/php -f /home/$youraccount/bin/cleanup.php`